A move to Turkey may be triggered by a desire for a change in lifestyle: a long-awaited opportunity

 The Turkish economy exhibits a robust annual GDP growth rate of 5.5 percent on average.
 Turkey's 82

-urbanization process that has resulted in more than 20 urban centers with populations over 1 million,
+rapid urbanization process that has resulted in more than 20 urban centers with populations over 1

-and of which 9 of those 20 have populations of over 2 million.
-Turkey's growing international trade
+million, and of which 9 of those 20 have populations of over 2 million.
+Turkey's growing

-volume and strategic location compel the country to develop its infrastructure.
+international trade volume and strategic location compel the country to develop its

-Road Initiative (BRI).
-Hosting more than 600,000 foreign patients a year, Turkey has significantly
+and Road Initiative (BRI).
+Hosting more than 600,000 foreign patients a year, Turkey has

-improved the quality of its healthcare services and will continue to invest in healthcare infrastructure
+significantly improved the quality of its healthcare services and will continue to invest in

-Turkey has favorable investment legislation for PPP investments that may be realized through various
+Turkey has favourable investment legislation for PPP investments that may be realized through various

 models, such as build-operate, build-operate-transfer, transfer of operational rights, etc. Turkey's